b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/BoM Changes.md

 &nbsp;

-> _And now Abinadi said unto them: I would that ye should understand that God himself shall come down among the children of men, and shall redeem his people.
+> *And now Abinadi said unto them: I would that ye should understand that God himself shall come down among the children of men, and shall redeem his people.*
 >
-> And because he dwelleth in flesh he shall be called the Son of God, and having subjected the flesh to the will of the Father, being the Father and the Son –
+> *And because he dwelleth in flesh he shall be called the Son of God, and having subjected the flesh to the will of the Father, being the Father and the Son –*
 >
-> The Father, because he was conceived by the power of God; and the Son, because of the flesh; ==thus becoming the Father and Son== –
+> *The Father, because he was conceived by the power of God; and the Son, because of the flesh; ==thus becoming the Father and Son== –*
 >
-> ==And they are one God, yea, the very Eternal Father of heaven and of earth.==_
+> *==And they are one God, yea, the very Eternal Father of heaven and of earth.*==

 — _[Mosiah 15:1-4](https://www.churchofjesuschrist.org/study/scriptures/bofm/mosiah/15?lang=eng&id=p1#p1)_